Virarajendra: Continuing Chalukya battles

-Someshvara I wrote the Chola king assigning a site in a place called Kudal Sangamam for the battle, near the site of the previous battle in which the Chalukya forces were so utterly defeated.
+Someshvara I wrote to Virarajendra assigning a site in a place called Kudal Sangamam for the battle, near the site of the previous battle in which the Chalukya forces were previously defeated.
 Receiving this message, Virarajendra immediately set out for the battle and camped near Kandai for the Chalukyan army to arrive.
 The exact date set for the battle, according to Virarajendra’s inscription found at Manimangalam, was Monday, 10 September 1067 C.E.

-The Chola army awaited the expected battle for more than a month; the Chalukya king never met the appointment.
-The Chola army then devastated the surrounding countryside, erected a pillar of victory on the banks of the Tungabhadra River.
+The Chola army awaited the expected battle for more than a month, but Someshvara I's army did not arrive.
+The Chola army then devastated the surrounding countryside and erected a pillar of victory on the banks of the Tungabhadra River.

-There is no verifiable and known reason for Someshvara’s inability to face the Cholas at Kudala Sangama.
-There was a running succession feud between his first son and chosen heir, Someshvara II and Vikramaditya VI.
-Apparently, Vikramaditya VI did not want to fight for his father.
-In fact as per the inscription of Virarajendra at Perumber, after the expulsion of Someshvara II from Kannada country, it seems that Vikramaditya VI allied Virarajendra, Virarajendra immediately nominated Vikramaditya VI as the heir to the Chalukya throne and also gave his daughter in marriage to him on extracting the promise that his daughter's son will succeed Vikramaditya VI as the next Chalukya King.
+There is no verifiable and known reason for Someshvara’s decision not to face the Cholas at Kudala Sangama.
+There was a running succession feud between his first son and chosen heir, Someshvara II and Vikramaditya VI, and Vikramaditya VI did not want to fight for his father.
+The inscription of Virarajendra at Perumber, after the expulsion of Someshvara II from Kannada country, describes that Vikramaditya VI allied with Virarajendra.
+Virarajendra immediately nominated Vikramaditya VI as the heir to the Chalukya throne and also gave his daughter in marriage to him after extracting a promise that his daughter's son will succeed Vikramaditya VI as the next Chalukya King.

-Surely, the above developments would have discouraged Someshvara I even further.
-Whatever may be the reason, Someshvara and he committed suicide by drowning himself in March 1068 C.E.
-But Virarajendra's records say that the Salukki hid himself in the western sea, which indicates the probability of Someshvara I having been drowned in the Arabian sea while running away from the Chola army.
-This was in sharp contrast to Virarajendra's predecessor Rajadhiraja who lost his life in the battlefield while fighting the enemy.
+Someshvara I committed suicide by drowning himself in March 1068 C.E.
+Virarajendra's records say that Someshvara I attempted to hide himself in the western sea, which indicates the probability of Someshvara I having been drowned in the Arabian sea while running away from the Chola army.

 From Kudal Sangamam, the Chola army proceeded to Vengi to re-establish their control on the Eastern Chalukyan Kingdom.
-The raiders from Western Chalukya (some sources say that Someshvara I had sent his son Vikramaditya VI (Vikkalan) and a senior trusted General to capture Vengi and install a puppet ruler subordinate to Someshvara I. In a battle on the banks of the Krishna River, near Visaiyavadai or modern Vijayawada, Virarajendra crushed the Western Chalukya army led by Jananatha.
+Prior to his death, Someshvara I had sent his son Vikramaditya VI (Vikkalan) and a senior trusted General to capture Vengi and install a puppet ruler subordinate to Someshvara I. In a battle on the banks of the Krishna River, near Visaiyavadai or modern Vijayawada, Virarajendra defeated the Western Chalukya army led by Jananatha.
 Virarajendra then proceeded to conquer the entire Eastern Chalukya kingdom, defeated and re-captured Kalinga whose king had been in alliance with the Western Chalukyas.
-Virarajendra installed Vijayaditya, the Eastern Chalukya prince on the Vengi throne.
+Virarajendra installed Vijayaditya VI, the Eastern Chalukya prince, on the Vengi throne.Virarajendra Chola defeated Ahavamalla Someshwara I on not less than five occasions.
+Virarajendra Chola also put to flight the latter's two sons, Vikkalan (Vikramaditya VI) and Singanan (Jayasimha III), multiple times in the battles of Kudala sangama.
+Virarajendra Chola also defeated the eldest son of Someshwara I, and crown-prince Someshwara II in the Battle of Kampili and spoiled his coronation ceremony in 1068 C.E.